Subash-Chand-Thakuri/pokemon/README.md

-# After installign astrojs in the project :
+# After installing astrojs in the project :
 ```sh
 cd project-name
 ```